Skip to main content

 Match the job title

 Use the exact job title from the job description in your most recent role — if it accurately describes what you did.
 ATS parsers weight your current or most recent title heavily.
 If the role advertises 'Senior Data Analyst' and your title was 'Analytics Lead', the system may not connect the two.
-Where your actual title differs but the work matches, add the JD title as a parenthetical or in your professional summary.
+Where your actual title differs but the work matches, add the JD title as a parenthetical in your professional summary.
+Never change your actual employment title — the discrepancy surfaces at reference checks.

 Extract and map keywords